grace-notes/website/contents/topics/agriculture-palestine.md

 the chaff might be blown away.
 The chaff and stubble in the fields were burned.
 The grain was sifted and stored.

+## Caring for the Land

 Israel owed its possession of the land to God.
 It’s fertility was also in God’s hands.
 The Lord made a number of provisions in the Law to care for the land.

-• Sabbath rest was to be observed
+*   Sabbath rest was to be observed

-• Soil was to lie fallow on the seventh year and in the 50th year
+*   Soil was to lie fallow on the seventh year and in the 50th year

-• It was forbidden to yoke an ox and a donkey together, since an ox was a clean animal and the donkey was ceremonially unclean.
+*   It was forbidden to yoke an ox and a donkey together, since an ox was a clean animal and the donkey was ceremonially unclean.

-• It was forbidden to sow with mingled seed or with seed on which the carcass of a forbidden animal had lain.
+*   It was forbidden to sow with mingled seed or with seed on which the carcass of a forbidden animal had lain.

     Topic: Uncleanness in the Levitical System

-• The corners of the field were not to be reaped, and gleanings were to be left for the poor to gather
+*   The corners of the field were not to be reaped, and gleanings were to be left for the poor to gather

-• The first fruits of all crops belonged to Jehovah in recognition of His being the giver of all good things.
+*   The first fruits of all crops belonged to Jehovah in recognition of His being the giver of all good things.

-• The fruit of the orchard was not eaten for the first three years.
+*   The fruit of the orchard was not eaten for the first three years.
 On the fourth year, the produce was consecrated to God.
 The first eating by men was in the fifth year.

 Every facet of the everyday work of the Israelite was a teaching mechanism for divine viewpoint.
 The faithful Jew had the opportunity to